DiceTechnology/doris-android-example/csai/README.md

 ```

 #### Create player with CSAI source
-Two player views are use for live CSAI playback, so `secondaryPlayerView` need to  be created along with `playerView`.
+Two player views are used for live CSAI playback, so `secondaryPlayerView` need to  be created along with `playerView`.

 ```kotlin
     private fun createPlayer(adType: AdType): ExoDoris {